 Bookkeeper jobs encompass a wide range of roles, from entry-level positions to full-charge general ledger or financial statement bookkeepers with managerial responsibilities.
 Bookkeeping salary levels vary by experience level, local market and company size.

-While the U.S. Bureau of Labor Statistics predicts the demand for bookkeepers will decline in the years ahead, the 2018 Robert Half Salary Guide shows continued demand for operational staff, with an increase in certain industries.
+While the U.S. Bureau of Labor Statistics predicts the demand for bookkeepers will decline in the years ahead, the 2019 Robert Half Salary Guide for Accounting and Finance Professionals shows continued demand for operational staff, with an increase in certain industries.

 Bookkeeping salary projections